snissn/FuelToken/README.md

 1. Use decentralized block chain to open up the token to a liquidy market where miners who produce the supply can interact with traders, speculators and lenders who are looking to earn fees or store value.

+Fuel token is separate from "deflationary" coins like bitcoin, ethereum, etc which use difficulty adjustments to lower the emission rate as the hashrate of the global chain increases.
+Fuel token is separate from Dai and Gemini USD/CoinbaseUSD because the pricing is such that anyone may generate a Fuel token by setting up a miner to mine with enough fuel as to generate the required number of tokens.

 The code is very simple and is attached below: